mirandacarlsson/NEWbinche2/README.md

 there only exists nodes where all p-values are 1 or N/A, then all nodes will be shown.

+There is a slider with a p-value pruner making it possible to more precisely adapt what signficance to show on the graph.
+Either paths to the root of nodes of the chosen p-value will be kept (even if their p-value is higher) or nodes will just be looked at individually.
+The second option will keep _only_ the nodes with the chosen significance but may give 'island' nodes that are not connected to anything else.
+This slider is particularly useful for large datasets.

 There are options to choose the layout of the graph, which nodes are shown, and how to export the graph.